Other scholarship opportunities:

 - Inclusion in a feature piece on the awards in Sustainability: The Journal of Record.

 Applications must include at least two students to be eligible.
 Any students enrolled at an AASHE member institution (Cal Poly is a member institution) who have played a leadership role in implementing campus sustainability are eligible for this award.
-Students graduating in Spring 2014 were eligible.
+Please check updated eligibility requirements, application process and deadline to apply.

 For more information, go to the AASHE student awards web page.